remix-run/react-router/DEVELOPMENT.md

 ### Starting a new pre-release

 - Ensure you are on the new `release-*` branch.
-- Enter Changesets pre-release mode using the `pre` tag: `yarn changeset pre enter pre`.
+- Enter Changesets pre-release mode using the `pre` tag: `pnpm changeset pre enter pre`.
 - Commit the change and push the `release-*` branch to GitHub.
 - Wait for the release workflow to finish.
 The Changesets action in the workflow will open a PR that will increment all versions and generate the changelogs.
 - Review the updated `CHANGELOG` files and make any adjustments necessary, then merge the PR into the `release-*` branch.